Before starting your trip, here are some basic checks you can do on your rental car, for your own safety and peace of mind.

 If your car has GPS navigation, it’s worth taking the time to set it according to your language and to enter your destination.

 When you drive off, look out for a fuel station nearby.
 When returning the car, it will save you from any last minute stress about filling the car up.

 The right driving?
 Check!

-Respect the local traffic regulations and always keep safe speeds and distances.
-Be aware of the traffic around your car and keep a very frequent scan of your side and rear view mirrors.
-Enjoy a safe, efficient and relaxing trip.
+Respect the local laws and traffic regulations.
+Always keep safe speeds and distances.
+Maintain a frequent scan of your side and rear view mirrors and always be aware of the traffic around your car.
+Enjoy a safe and relaxing trip.